-Results in Section 4 reveal that equity contracts led to greater risk-taking compared to debt-based contracts, with suggestive evidence that the effect was stronger for more risk-averse entrepreneurs, who might ordinarily under-invest.
-Further, the second part of the heterogeneity analysis provides evidence that mitigates adverseselection-type concerns that those microenterprise owners who are most encouraged to take more risk with equity financing might be those with the worst business management practices, education and cognitive ability, which has important implications for the viability of implementing equity contracts in the field.
+Results in Section 4 reveal that equity contracts led to greater risk-taking compared to debt contracts, with suggestive evidence that the effect was stronger for more risk-averse entrepreneurs, who might ordinarily under-invest, and who demonstrate a greater preference for equity contracts when offered a choice.
+Further, the second part of the heterogeneity analysis provides evidence that mitigates adverse-selection-type concerns that those microenterprise owners who are most encouraged to take more risk with equity financing might be those with the worst business management practices, education and cognitive ability, which has important implications for the viability of implementing equity contracts in the field.
 Given the positive results, it is important to investigate why we do not typically observe MFIs implementing microequity contracts in the field.
 The majority of microcredit contracts have a very rigid structure, and - although there are recent researcher-led efforts to introduce more flexible microcredit contracts - to my knowledge there is no organisation that is implementing performance-contingent-repayment contracts with microenterprises on any meaningfully large scale.
-Theoretical work suggests that equity contracts are non-optimal relative to debt due to costly state verification (Townsend, 1979) and moral hazard (Stiglitz and Weiss, 1981), although those results only hold for a risk-neutral agent and a fixed-repayment contract may be sub-optimal for a risk-averse agent.
-Given many MFIs' stated objectives to prioritise borrower welfare as well as profits, it is peculiar that no large MFI is implementing microequity contracts, given the potential benefits discussed in the artefactual field experiment in this paper, in particular for individuals whose behavioural characteristics such as risk aversion may lead them to under-invest.
-In this section, I provide some evidence that sheds light on some of the most important constraints to implementing microequity contracts in the field, using a survey that I designed to investigate a microequity program that had been initiated by one of the largest microfinance institutions in Pakistan, the National Rural Support Programme (NRSP).33
+Theoretical work suggests that equity contracts are non-optimal relative to debt due to costly state verification (Townsend, 1979) and moral hazard (Stiglitz and Weiss,

+1981), although those results only hold for a risk-neutral agent and a fixed-repayment contract may be sub-optimal for a risk-averse agent.
+Given many MFIs' stated objectives to prioritise borrower welfare as well as profits, it is peculiar that no large MFI is implementing microequity contracts, given the potential benefits discussed in the artefactual field experiment in this paper, in particular for individuals whose behavioural characteristics such as risk aversion may lead them to underinvest.
+In this section, I provide some evidence that sheds light on some of the most important constraints to implementing microequity contracts in the field, using a survey that I designed to investigate a microequity program that had been initiated by one of the largest MFIs in Pakistan, the National Rural Support Programme (NRSP).32

-NRSP is the largest rural support programme in Pakistan, with a presence in 64 districts across all four provinces, and currently working with 3 million poor households.
+NRSP is the largest rural support programme in Pakistan, with a presence in 64 districts across all four provinces, and currently working with over three million poor households.
 In September 2014, NRSP launched a microequity program that aimed to help skilled apprentices start their own business by providing them with equity-like capital.
-As of August 2015, 1,250 individuals had been provided with financing as part of this program, in five major districts across Punjab and Islamabad.34 I generated a stratified random sample from the population of 1,250 clients, based on the following variables: (i) gender; (ii) business type (trade, manufacturing or services); (iii) district; and (iv) age of entrepreneur (using a median-split).
-This generated 60 distinct blocks, from which a random sample of 248 individuals was drawn.35
+As of August 2015, 1,250 individuals had been provided with financing as part of this program, in five major districts across Punjab and Islamabad.33 I generated a stratified random sample from the population of 1,250 clients, based on the following variables: (i) gender; (ii) business type (trade, manufacturing or services); (iii) district; and (iv) age of entrepreneur (using a median-split).
+This generated 60 distinct blocks, from which a random sample of 248 individuals was drawn.34

-5.1 Summary statistics
+5.1 Sample

-Tables 13 and 14 present summary statistics.
+Tables 20 and 21 in the appendix present summary statistics for the sample of NRSP clients that were surveyed, which was relatively similar to the sample of Akhuwat clients in the first part of the paper.
 90% of clients were male, with a mean age of 33.
 The average years of education was eight, and 95% of clients could read Urdu.
 73% of clients were married, and the average household size was approximately seven.
 96% of respondents were managing a business, with 88% of them only running one business (79% owned that business themselves).
 On average, they had seven years of experience in the sector to which their business related (either managing a business, or as an apprentice).
 81% of businesses were initially set up by the respondent.
-61% of businesses had no other employees, with 20% having one additional employee and 12% having two additional employees.
-Only 2% of respondents had any other form of wage employment.
+61% of businesses had